-- Baccalaureate degree from a regionally accredited institution in the United States or Canada, including above average performance in required premed prerequisite coursework.
-A "B" or better is expected in all prerequisite science and math courses. - Competitive applicants should have a minimum cumulative GPA of 3.1 on a 4.0 grading scale (3.4- is the competitive GPA of the applicant pool).
+- Baccalaureate degree from a Regionally accredited institution in the United States or Canada, including above average performance in required premed prerequisite coursework.
+A "B" or better is preferred in all prerequisite science and math courses. - Competitive applicants should have a minimum cumulative GPA of 3.1 on a 4.0 grading scale - Current class GPA 3.4